 Theo and my Dad continued pestering me about the lot, leading me to do some initial research into the company on record.
 I tried calling, but could find no number listed.
 I sent mail to the address on file with the city and it was returned to me.
 Eventually, through online research, I learned that the company had once produced envelopes and owned various lots in the neighborhood.
 They had gone out of business in the 1970s and this plot of land was the only piece that remained in the company’s name.

 As I shared my findings with Theo, he grew convinced that I had a case.
 He connected me with a law professor, who told me the first action I needed to take was to fence the land off, securing my claim to “hostile and open” possession.
 I installed a cheap chain link fence and contacted a law firm that specialized in real estate.

 From there, I worked with a lawyer for over a year, investing about $10,000 in legal fees, as we built a viable but challenging case.
 I was required to use various means and methods to contact the owner, including running newspapers ads and visiting their address of record.
 In the end, the outcome hinged on whether or not the company appeared in court.
 If they appeared and contested my claim, I would likely lose.
 If no one showed up, I’d win.
 On the day of the hearing, I waited anxiously to hear back from my lawyer.
 The outcome: The company did not appear and the court granted a default judgment, where I won free and clear title of the land.

-Zach Blattner’s previous blogs include Five Tips for a Better Trip and Zeroing In.
+Zach Blattner’s previous articles include Five Trip Tips and Zeroing In.
 Zach is a former teacher and school leader who now teaches teachers across the Philly/Camden region as a faculty member at Relay GSE.
 He is a self-taught finance nerd who dispenses advice to his wife, friends, family and anyone else willing to listen.